terrylica/exness-data-preprocess/docs/research/compression-benchmarks/README.md

 # Compression Benchmarks

+> **⚠️ HISTORICAL DOCUMENT**: These benchmarks were conducted during the DuckDB era (v1.x).
+The project migrated to ClickHouse-only architecture in v2.0.0, which uses its own native compression (LZ4/ZSTD).
+See [DuckDB Removal ADR](/docs/adr/2025-12-11-duckdb-removal-clickhouse.md).
+These benchmarks are preserved for historical reference.

 ## Overview

-This directory contains empirical benchmarks that determined the optimal compression strategy for **exness-data-preprocess**.
+This directory contains empirical benchmarks that determined the optimal compression strategy for **exness-data-preprocess** v1.x (DuckDB backend).
 These benchmarks were conducted on actual Exness EURUSD tick data (not synthetic data) to ensure real-world applicability.

 ## Key Findings